JavaPosseRoundup/d3github/README.md

 ## Installation and Use

 To use this project, simple clone this github repository and open the ```commits.html``` file in your web browser.
-The d3 library is available in the root directory, so there's no need to install it (or anything else).
+(The file references CDN-hosted versions of the D3 and jQuery libraries, so you'l need an Internet connection.)

 ## Examples